kodi-game/game.libretro.galaxy/README.md

 ### Description

-Galaxy is a libretro emulation backend for the Galaksija retro computer.
+Galaxy emulates the *Galaksija* built-it-yourself computer designed by Voja Antonićin in Yogoslavia in 1983.

 ### License